How Underinsurance Quietly Destroys Long-Term Wealth

 • Delay retirement planning

-When insurance falls short, people sell:
+When insurance falls short, people are forced to sell assets like:

 • Mutual funds